What is rabies?

-Rabies is a virus that can infect the brain of humans, domestic, and wild animals.
+Rabies is a virus that infects the brain and central nervous system of humans and animals.

 How long after exposure do symptoms begin?

 It may take weeks or months to get sick after exposure.
 This can vary depending upon the location of the bite, type of rabies virus, and any existing rabies immunity.

 The rabies virus is found in the saliva of infected animals.
 The virus is spread through a bite or scratch from an infected animal.

 Animals most often affected by rabies are bats, skunks, foxes, and raccoons.
 Bats are the most common source of human rabies exposure in the United States.
 Domestic cats and dogs are rarely found to be rabid.
 Small rodents, such as squirrels, chipmunks, mice, rats, hamsters, rabbits or hares are almost never found to be infected with rabies and have not been known to transmit rabies to humans.

 - Have pets vaccinated regularly.
 This will protect them if exposed to animals with the disease and prevent them from becoming ill and infecting humans.

 - Do not handle stray, wild, or dead animals.
 Keep away from unfamiliar animals, especially if they are acting strangely, such as having problems swallowing, exhibiting lots of drool or saliva, appearing more tame than you would expect, biting at everything, and/or having trouble moving or is paralyzed.